-Disclaimer: The authors encourage readers to please contact them with any corrections, additions, revisions, or any other comments, including any relevant citations.
+Disclaimer: The authors encourage readers to please contact the EDF and IETA contacts with any corrections, additions, revisions, or any other comments, including any relevant citations.
 This will be invaluable in strengthening and updating the case studies and ensuring they are as correct and informative as possible.